 As they get off the elevator, they see some medical workers taking their latest patient in for treatment.
 To Tony and Chika’s horror, they discover that it’s their newest friend Nanami.

-As Stark heads off to prepare, Tanaka tells him of an alternate application that he can use to shield himself from cosmic radiation.
-She tells him of a protective coating that she’s working on which protects space shuttles from said emission.
+As Stark heads off to prepare, Tanaka informs him of an alternate application that he can use to shield himself from cosmic radiation.
+She mentions that there’s a protective coating she’s been working on which protects space shuttles from said emission.
 Tony accepts, but she warns him that the substance hasn’t gone through its final tests yet.
 However, Stark’s devil-may-care attitude towards routine testing doesn’t deter him in the slightest.

 A short time later, Tony makes it back to his house and begins the coating process.
 After a brief moment, both the suit and the space rocket attachment are covered in the material as Tony suits up for action.